atomicsamurai/elk-docker/README.md

 ### Changelog:

+- 29-Apr-2021 - Added FIDC_LOG_END_TIME to only pull logs for a finite time window (does not work yes - details here: https://bugster.forgerock.org/jira/browse/FRAAS-6994)
 - 13-Apr-2021
     - ** Important - changed environment variable names to make them specific to FIDC **
     - Added capability to pull logs from the past (not tailing)